TheHealthOfYou/FengHuang-Server/README.md

 # fhserver
 A local server project.
 # Ideals
-In the future, when there is a server, it will be converted into an apartment server!
+In the future, when there is a server, it will be converted into a public server!